 What’s more: Because the SnapStream Server can shorten the task of media monitoring to mere seconds, your organization will save additional time and money.
 Our digital technology lets you and your colleagues record thousands of hours of television to a centralized appliance, and then locate specific clips by topic, using closed captioning for search.
-You can copy any relevant video to your PC’s hard drive or burn it to a DVD.
+You can copy any relevant video to your PC’s hard drive.
 It’s that quick and easy!

 *Please recycle.
 Or ship the parts to us, and we’ll recycle them for you.

 Join us on Thursday, November 19th for a one hour web seminar designed specifically for organizations interested in recording, searching, clipping, archiving and/or rebroadcasting high definition (HD) television.